 I was fascinated.
 Most of my friends in NYC work in only a few industries for the most part, like law, real estate, tech, finance, education and medicine (to generalize).
 I had never met so many creatives and this really opened up a new world for me, as someone growing an online business alongside my other roles with employers.

-So, in short, there is no way to generalize the people who do Remote Year, and they come from all over the world as well.
+There is no way to generalize the people who do Remote Year, and they come from all over the world as well.

 In my program alone, our program leader was from Australia, and the rest of the participants were from the US, Canada, the UK and Japan.
 We were from various religions, races and backgrounds, and had a fair mix of genders and ways in which people identified themselves socially.